Mysteryem/Archipelago-ahit/worlds/lego_star_wars_tcs/docs/setup_en.md

 name will be set into the save data and read automatically from the save file by the client when connecting.

 An in-game message will be displayed when the client is fully connected and running.

+## Additional Setup for Linux
+The client uses the `pymem` library, to read from/write to the game's memory, which only directly supports Windows, therefore, additional setup is required to get the AP randomizer to work on Linux.

+Follow the steps in [Flit's Linux Guide for Lego Star Wars TCS AP](https://gist.github.com/FlitPix/458ac9fb33610acc8bb3278ce071abca).
+Ping `@flit` in the [Archipelago discord server's Linux & Steamdeck Setup thread](https://discord.com/channels/731205301247803413/957390083193966612) for additional assistance with the Linux setup.